Applicable systems:

 TP-SC24-20 Solar Charge Controller

-Use the ON/OFF button to manually turn off power to the load.
+Use the ON/OFF button (the one that looks like a lightbulb) to manually toggle power to the load.

 Batteries